Reiryoku-Technologies/Mida-Documentation/src/documentation/README.md

 <br>

 ## Supported platforms
-Mida is platform-neutral, this means any trading platform could be easily integrated in the ecosystem.
-Here are some of the most popular platforms supported by Mida.
+Mida is platform-neutral, this means that any trading platform could be easily integrated in the ecosystem.
+Here are some of the most popular trading platforms supported by Mida.

 <br><br>
 <p align="center">